dianaash/myWebsite/README.md

 # myWebsite
 This is my personal website.
-It's been written by Html and CSS.
-I made it responsive by using @media and also flexbox. will be soon published as 'www.dianash.dev'
+I made it using Html and CSS.
+It is fully responsive for all kinds of devices by using Flex box and Media Query.
+You can now access it with this address => 'www.dianash.dev'